Chart Color Schemes

 North West has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects likely influencing the region.
+AreaSearch identified six projects that could affect this region.
 Notable ones are Bass Highway Wynyard to Marrawah Corridor Strategy, Robbins Island and Jim's Plain Wind project, Woolnorth Wind Farm Repowering, and Tasmanian North West REZ.
-The following list details those most relevant.
+The following details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.